taleinat/fuzzysearch/README.rst

 Features
 --------

 * Fuzzy sub-sequence search: Find parts of a sequence which match a given sub-sequence up to a given maximum Levenshtein distance.
+* Set individual limits for the number of substitutions, insertions and/or deletions allowed for a near-match.
+* Includes optimized implementations for specific use-cases, e.g. only allowing substitutions in near-matches.

 Simple Example
 --------------